-3. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
+- A. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
 Ask management to identify the entity's main operating account.
 Select the entity's main operating account and randomly select 4 additional accounts (or all accounts if less than 5).
-Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observe that:

-Obtained a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
+Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observe that: - Obtained a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
 Management identified the entity's main operating account.
-Obtained bank statements and reconciliations for the main operating account and four additional accounts for one random month during the period.

-a) Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated or electronically logged);

-Three of the five accounts tested did not have evidence that they were prepared within 2 months of related statement closing date.

-b) Bank reconciliations include evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and c) Management has documentation reflecting it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.
+Obtained bank statements and reconciliations for the main operating account and 4 additional accounts for one random month during the period. - i.
+Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated or electronically logged); - One of the five accounts tested did not have a bank reconciliation prepared within 2 months of the related statement closing date. - ii.
+Bank reconciliations include written evidence that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and - One of the five accounts tested did not have a bank reconciliation prepared; therefore, there was no written evidence that a member of management who does not handle cash, post ledgers, or issue checks has reviewed the bank reconciliation. - iii.
+Management has documentation reflecting it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.

-Three of the five accounts tested did not reflect documentation that the reconciliation has been reviewed by a member of management who does not handle cash, post ledgers, or issue checks.